 Read through your assignment as many times as possible.
 If your assignment exceeds the designated word or page limit, you will be required to distinguish between more relevant and less relevant information.
-Eventually, your assignment will be constituted of the information that you consider to be the most relevant to your topic.

-Make an appointment with your lecturer or writing consultant, depending on the nature of your uncertainties.
+Make sure to eliminate excessive verbose wording, as it can complicate your writing and can add to excessive wording (exceeding the word limitation).
+Remember, at this stage, to ensure that you have complied with the rules provided in heading "1 Good legal writing".
+Thus, there is no unnecessary use of metaphorical language or addition of vague and unnecessary concepts in your work.
+Eventually, your assignment will constitute the information that you consider to be the most relevant to your topic.
+If at this stage you remain unsure about your assignment, make an appointment with your lecturer or writing consultant, depending on the nature of your uncertainties.